SirPigari/lym/README.md

 ### Field Descriptions

 - **name** (string, required)
-  The package’s name.
+  The package's name.

 - **version** (string, required)
-  The package’s version in [semver](https://semver.org/) format.
+  The package's version in [semver](https://semver.org/) format.

 - **required_lucia_version** (string, required)
   The minimum compatible version of Lucia required to use this package.